Before You Begin

 Veeam Backup & Replication does not keep encryption settings if a VM is migrated with VMware vMotion.
 After the migration process is finished, you will need to enable encryption for the migrated VM manually.

-Integration with Instant VM Recovery
+Integration with Instant Recovery

-When you restore a VM using Instant VM Recovery, Veeam Backup & Replication starts the VM directly from a compressed and deduplicated backup file.
+When you restore a VM using Instant Recovery, Veeam Backup & Replication starts the VM directly from a compressed and deduplicated backup file.
 To finalize recovery of a VM, you still need to move it to a new location.
 Moving the VM with VMware Storage vMotion or hot replication may require a lot of time and resources, or it may cause loss of valuable data.

-Veeam Quick Migration was designed to complement Instant VM Recovery.
-Instead of pulling data from vPower NFS datastore, Quick Migration registers the VM on the target host, restores the VM contents from the backup file located on the backup repository and synchronizes the VM restored from backup with the running VM.
+Veeam Quick Migration was designed to complement Instant Recovery.
+Instead of pulling data from vPower NFS datastore, Quick Migration registers the VM on the target host, restores the VM contents from the backup file located in the backup repository and synchronizes the VM restored from backup with the running VM.

-For more information, see Instant VM Recovery.
+For more information, see Instant Recovery to VMware vSphere.